Study warns of ‘internet apocalypse’ and global outages from solar storms

 She also suggested designing more resilient systems that can be pieced together from different operating parts.
 This would allow a faster recovery in the event of an internet apocalypse as different components come back online gradually.

-“Paying attention to this threat and planning defenses against it, like our preliminary effort in this paper, is critical for the long-term resilience of the Internet”, concluded Abdu Jyothi.
+“Paying attention to this threat and planning defences against it, like our preliminary effort in this paper, is critical for the long-term resilience of the internet”, concluded Abdu Jyothi.